-"(a) After the sentence hearing has been conducted, and after the jury has returned an advisory $\underline{a}$ verdict, or after such a verdict has been waived as provided in Section 13A-5-46(a) or Section 13A-5-46(g), the trial court shall returned a verdict of death, the court shall sentence the defendant to death.
+"(a) After the sentence hearing has been conducted, and after the jury has returned an advisory a verdict, or after such a verdict has been waived as provided in Section 13A-5-46(a) or Section 13A-5-46(g), the trial court shall proceed to determine the impose sentence.
+Where the jury has returned a verdict of death, the court shall sentence the defendant to death.
 Where a sentence of death is not returned by the jury, the court shall sentence the defendant to life imprisonment without parole.
 This code section shall not affect a trial court's power to sentence in accordance with a guilty plea.